ga4gh-discovery/ga4gh-case-discovery/README.md

     Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

-The MAJOR version MUST be included in the URL exposed by servers for the API, in the format of `vX`, where `X` is a major version.
+The MAJOR version MAY be included in the URL exposed by servers for the API, in the format of `vX`, where `X` is a major version, however this should not be relied on to assess `search` and `result` versions.

-The version of the API is linked to the request and response structure, and not any individual components used with the request and response, which have their own associated semantic version number.
+The version of the API is linked to the search and results structure, and not any individual components used with the request and response, which have their own associated semantic version number.

 An example API URL: `https://yournode.org/v1/search`

 ## Expectations

-A request may specify which API version response they require (if any) in the format of an [X-Range](https://docs.npmjs.com/misc/semver#x-ranges-12x-1x-12-) string (The Major version MUST match) using a header of `X-GA4GH-Discovery-Expect` with the request.
+A search may specify which API version results they require (if any) in the format of an [X-Range](https://docs.npmjs.com/misc/semver#x-ranges-12x-1x-12-) string (The Major version MUST match) using a header of `X-GA4GH-Discovery-Expect` with the request.
 The server must either respond with a backwards compatible version of the response, or respond with HTTP Status Code `400`, with a text body detailing the unsupported version request, which should include which versions are supported.

 If a request does not specify a required response version, the responding server must respond with the latest version they support of the major version defined in the API URL.